Mir Jumla II: Second Conquest of Karnatak

-As a skilled financier, Mir Jumla employed Telugu Niyogi Brāhmaṇas to collect revenue, where he was able to collect 43 lakhs of Rupees from his domains which were rich in diamonds, iron, saltpetre and steel.
+As a skilled financier, Mir Jumla employed Telugu Niyogi Brahmins to collect revenue, where he was able to collect 43 lakhs of Rupees from his domains which were rich in diamonds, iron, saltpetre and steel.
 By his enormous wealth, he was able to recruit Pathans, Rajputs, Afghans and Mughals in his campaign to Bijapur in 1652.
-During this year, Mir Jumla was tasked to govern Golconda the Hyderabad Karnatak kingdom nearly 40,000 square kilometers with annual revenues equivalent to four million rupees a year, while his military role also contribute greatly to his wealth.
+During this year, Mir Jumla was tasked to govern Golconda the Hyderabad Karnatak kingdom nearly 40,000 square kilometers with annual revenues equivalent to four million rupees a year, while his military role also contributes greatly to his wealth.
 For the purpose of making 20 artillery pieces, he melted Hindu idols captured from temples with the help of his French Surgeon, Gunner and Gun founder M Claude Maille but was unable to melt the 6 Hindu idols that belonged to the temple of Gondikota.

 Speaking of his victories in Karnatak Mir Jumla wrote letter to Khalifa-i-Sultan, The Wazir of the Safavid sultan Shah Abbas II he said:

 By God's grace and the Padishah's luck, The Banner of Islam has been flown over the Infidel Karnatak and that of Hinduism has been brought down.
 The entire body of rebels and rajas have been brought under my fold.
 The Voice of Islam and the practices of our saints have been spread here.